Yanger980813/Gps2graph/README.md

 #### Notes:

-1.raw data link for test [scrg](https://cse.hkust.edu.hk/scrg/)
+- raw data link for test [scrg](https://cse.hkust.edu.hk/scrg/)

-2.io matrix: traffic flow and average travel time from one node to another over a period of time
+- io matrix: traffic flow and average travel time from one node to another over a period of time

-3.Provide speed calculation function
+- Provide speed calculation function

-4.Map matching is temporarily not supported
+- Map matching is temporarily not supported

 ***